-- Now add 5 tbsp of cornflower, salt, 1/4 tsp pepper powder, ginger garlic paste and a teaspoon of soya sauce to the chunks and mix well.
+- Now add 5 tablespoon of cornflower, salt, ¼ teaspoon pepper powder, ginger garlic paste and a teaspoon of soya sauce to the chunks and mix well.

 - Coat all the soya balls nicely with cornflower.

-- Now, heat 2 tsp oil in a wide bottom pan.
+- Now, heat 2 teaspoon oil in a wide bottom pan.